- 1/29/21. Article/link cleanup.

-- The sound-stage and instrument separation with both is impressive, especially since neither are open back.
-The imaging you get will be solid, but not mind blowing as with other open back models.
+- The Soundstage and instrument separation with both is impressive, especially since neither is open back.
+The imaging you get will be solid, but not mind-blowing as with other open-back models.
+What is Soundstage?

 - M50’s do not have a detachable cable.
 The SRH840’s do.
 Keep in mind the 50x’s have a removable cable.

-- M50 has a hard hitting bass, while the Shure’s are more on the thin side, but still tight.
+- M50 has a hard-hitting bass, while the 840 is more on the thin side, but still tight.
 Some say a bit too cold and analytical.
 The bass doesn’t have any weight or punch when compared to the 50.

 - The SRH840’s come with a set of replacement ear cups, the M50’s do not.

-If you are looking for a more neutral can, with attention to the finer details, go with the 840’s.
-The mid-range on these babies are undoubtedly their finest strength.
+If you are looking for a more neutral can, with attention to the finer details, go with the 840s.
+The mid-range on these babies is undoubtedly their finest strength.
 Vocals will sound amazing.
-Overall, the 840’s lack color, but are better suited for mixing than the 50’s.
+Overall, the 840’s lack color, but are better suited for mixing than the ’50s.

-Well that’s about it for today folks!!
+Well, that’s about it for today my friend!!
 I hope you’ve enjoyed my comparison review of the ATH M50 vs. Shure SRH840!
 Also hope you came away with a better idea of the strengths and weaknesses of each of these cans.